 Hazard Evaluation and Emergency Response Office

-The Hazard Evaluation and Emergency Response (HEER) Office is part of the Department of Health (DOH) Environmental Health Administration (EHA) whose mission is to protect human health and the environment.
-The HEER Office reports directly to the DOH EHA Deputy Director.
+The State Department of Health Hazard Evaluation and Emergency Response (HEER) Office's mission is to protect human health and the environment.
+The HEER Office reports directly to the Environmental Health Administration Deputy Director.
 The HEER Office provides leadership, support, and partnership in preventing, planning for, responding to, and enforcing environmental laws relating to releases or threats of releases of hazardous substances.

 The Hawaii Department of Health (HDOH), Hazard Evaluation and Emergency Response Office is inviting public review and comment on proposed cleanup actions at the former Hakalau/Pepe‘ekeo pesticide storage/mixing site at Hakalau on Hawai‘i Island (TMKs 03-2-9-02:79&81).
 The soils on a portion of this site are known to be contaminated with arsenic at levels that require action to reduce potential for future exposures.
 The public notice, a site fact sheet, and the Draft Removal Action Report are available for review and comment until June 20, 2013 (see links below).
 After the public comment period, the HEER Office will carefully consider all comments received and make a final determination on actions to address contamination at this site.

 - Public Notice for former Hakalau Pesticide Storage/Mixing Site

 - Fact Sheet on proposed cleanup at former Hakalau Pesticide Storage/Mixing Site

 - Draft Removal Action Report for former Hakalau Pesticide Storage/Mixing Site